Mel King: 1979 mayoral election

-In 1979, King ran for Mayor for the first time.
+In 1979, King ran for mayor for the first time.
 He finished third in the preliminary election and was eliminated.

 1983 mayoral campaign

 In 1983, when the incumbent Mayor of Boston, Kevin White, withdrew from contention after 16 years in office, Mel King ran for mayor, the first African-American to run in a final election bid for mayor of Boston, and ultimately against Raymond Flynn.
 Though King secured the African American vote by wide margins and significant support among other ethnic groups, King ultimately lost to Flynn, an Irish-Catholic with roots in South Boston.

 Both King and Flynn had originally been viewed as underdogs in the primary election.
 King's campaign relied heavily on volunteers, as did the campaign of Flynn.
 King's campaign came in a year where Black candidates in other cities had enjoyed success.
 This included the election of Harold Washington in Chicago.

 King and Flynn had known each other since childhood, meeting through both playing basketball, and had both served as state representatives at the same time and worked together there on legislation.
-They would ultimately have a lifelong friendship, despite having run against each other for mayor.
+They had a lifelong friendship, despite being electoral opponents.